moallemi/kotlin-multiplatform-showcase/README.md

 This is a simple Ktor server running on the Netty engine with a single endpoint `/api/v1/apps`, which outputs a list of `Apps` object serialized to JSON.

-Note that this repository may have errors on the side of minimalism to help more clearly illustrate key moving parts of a Kotlin
+Note that this repository may have not used the best practices on android or iOS implementation to help more clearly illustrate key parts of a Kotlin
-Multiplatform project and also to help someone just starting to explore KMP to get up and running for the first time.
+Multiplatform project and also to help someone just starting to explore KMP for the first time.

 ### Libraries and tools used